In partnership with the Astronomical Society of the Pacific

 Since 1975, the Westport Astronomical Society has brought the wonders of the night sky to the thousands who have visited the observatory.
 We’re an all volunteer-run, non-profit organization that’s free and open to the public every Wednesday night from 8-10 pm if the skies are clear.
 Remember, near the summer solstice it doesn’t get dark until late, so please plan to come after sunset.

-The Dome Observatory covers a brand new Celestron EdgeHD purchased in 2019 on top of a Astrophysics 1200 German Equatorial mount with an Explore Scientific 102mm f/7 Essential Apochromatic ED Triplet Refractor piggybacked on top.
+The Dome Observatory covers a 14" Celestron EdgeHD purchased in 2019 on top of a Astrophysics 1200 German Equatorial mount with an Explore Scientific 102mm f/7 Essential Apochromatic ED Triplet Refractor piggybacked on top.
 The lawn regularly hosts the HUGE25″ Obsession telescope, one of the largest in Connecticut.
 You can also occasionally find us doing sidewalk astronomy in the community with various 8-10″ Dobsonian telescopes and we really love viewing the sun with the Lunt LS100Tha double stacked solar telescope.

 WAS has free monthly meetings with experts at the top of their fields.
 We feature speakers from the Hayden Planetarium, The American Museum of Natural History, Yale, NYU, UConn, MIT, Wesleyan, Columbia as well as educators from all over the globe who enrich our community with cutting-edge discussions on cosmology, physics, and astronomy.
 Additionally, there are additional special, private events scheduled throughout the year for our members and supporters.